 Explainer videos are all the rage these days.

-According to a recent study by the Social Media Examiner, 76% of marketers plan to add video to their websites for the purpose of helping people become more familiar with their brand and an instruct potential customers on which product could best fit their needs.
+According to a recent study by the Social Media Examiner, 76% of marketers plan to add video to their websites for the purposes of helping people become more familiar with their brand and an instruct potential customers on which product could best fit their needs.

 But you don’t want to create an explainer video just so you have something to add to your site.
-Your marketing video should have a clear purpose and outcome to help you grow your business in some way.
-Otherwise, you are wasting valuable website real estate.
+Your marketing video should have a clear purpose and outcome to help others learn about what your business is all about.
+Otherwise, you are wasting valuable website real estate on your website.

 1. What Do You Want It to Accomplish?